2012 BMW X6 Interior

 - "The big changes happen behind the front seats, mostly due to the sloping roof line that reduces rear headroom by about 2 inches.
 In standard form, the rear seat accommodates just two passengers, since the large rear center console is not removable.
 A new center seat option can accommodate an additional passenger.
 The outboard rear seats are reasonably comfortable, but they lack any sort of adjustment." -- Edmunds

-The X6 is equipped like most BMWs and has a large number of standard features with a high quality fit and finish.
-Standard features include push-button start and front and rear parking sensors.
+The X6 is equipped with standard features that include push-button start and front and rear parking sensors.
 It also comes with dynamic cruise control and a sport steering wheel with paddle shifters.
-Although the X6 is loaded with standard features, reviewers mention that option upgrades can quickly increase the price tag into the $75,000 range.
-Some reviewers mention that the $1,700 technology package is worth the cost, since it comes with a rearview camera that helps remedy the X6’s poor rear visibility.
-Others say that some packages may not be worth the money, such as the $1,500 premium sound package that comes with an upgraded sound system and one-year satellite radio subscription.
+Some reviewers mention that the technology package is worth the cost, since it comes with a rearview camera that helps remedy the X6’s poor rear visibility.
+Others say that some packages may not be worth the money, such as the premium sound package that comes with an upgraded sound system and satellite radio.

 Finally, keep in mind that the X6 comes with BMW’s iDrive infotainment system, which reviewers complain about.
-Most of the infotainment systems in upscale cars and SUVs tend to be complicated, so if you’re in the market for a luxury SUV or coupe, you should expect to encounter the problem frequently.
+Most of the infotainment systems in upscale SUVs tend to be complicated, so if you’re in the market for a luxury SUV, you should expect to encounter the problem frequently.

 - "The interior of the X6 is exactly what we have come to expect from BMW, leather everywhere, quality metal or wood trim pieces.
 The BMW X6 is the only X model to feature a sports steering wheel with gearshift paddles.” -- Motor Trend